Hawmex/navand/README.md

 </h1>

 Navand is a Dart web framework that lets developers create UIs with a widget model similar to Flutter.
-Dawn apps are compiled into JS and painted with HTML & CSS.
+Navand apps are compiled into JS and painted with HTML & CSS.

 ## License